jbtiglao/jbtiglao/README.md

 ### Hi there.
 I'm Jane. 👋

-I'm an Autism mom with a technical writing and legal background.
+I'm an Autism mom and advocate with a technical writing and legal background.
 I want to build accessible legal and special needs applications.

 - 😄 Pronouns: She/Her
 - 🌱 I’m currently learning how to code.